Piccabo0/Piccabo0/README.md

 - Won the 3rd Award of the 2021 China College Students' 'Internet+' Innovation and Entrepreneurship Competition
 - Won the Honorable Price of Mathematical Contest In Modeling
 - Won the 1st Award of China Agriculture University Modeling Contest

+###Scholarships
+- National Scholarships
+- Presidential Fellowship (Awarded to 20 students of the whole school each year )
+- Jinlongyu Scholarships
+- Academic first-class scholarship
 </details>